- Expertly Crafted

 When the petits fours emerge, it’s immediately obvious which are mine and which are Martina’s.
 Namely because hers are pert, fluffy, and golden – while mine are shriveled and lopsided.
 Martina laughs and says they’re “très bien”.
 I’m not sure the officials from the Michelin Guide would agree, but at least my pidgin French is starting to pick up.

 For the main course, I’m instructed by Christophe Martin himself.
 My first job is dissecting the rabbit carcass he thrusts at me with one word: “Roger” (even my French is robust enough to know this is a joke).
 The task isn’t as bad as it sounds: it’s more clinical, as I learn how to extract the most meat with tactical chopping and slicing, starting around the rabbit’s spine.

 Christophe is an old friend of Ducasse and travels the world to supervise his best restaurants.
 “Wherever I put my suitcase, that’s my home,” he smiles.
 “And my suitcase is full of saucepans.”

 Learning one step removed from a maestro is fascinating.
 Garlic is always crushed under the palm (“faire claquer”) rather than chopped, while the skin is left on as it’s tossed into the pot.
-Next I learn how to core a carrot (which Christophe says should always be done, because the centre “tastes like wood”), not to mention the key differences between 14 types of basil (until today I didn’t realise there was more than one type).
+Next, I learn how to core a carrot (which Christophe says should always be done, because the center “tastes like wood”), not to mention the key differences between 14 types of basil (until today I didn’t realize there was more than one type).